Lana Turner is a Technicolor Goddess, Marries Husband No. 3, & Gene Kelly Sings in the Rain. It's 1948's The Three Musketeers.

 Lana Holds Her Own in The Three Musketeers

-According to Lana’s daughter Cheryl, Vincent Price became one of her mother’s most “favorite people in the world” after the experience of filming The Three Musketeers with him.
-Vincent’s villainous charisma in the movie inspired Lana to work even harder on her characterization of Lady de Winter:
+According to Lana’s daughter Cheryl, Vincent Price became one of her mother’s most “favorite people in the world” after the experience of filming The Three Musketeers.
+Vincent’s villainous charisma in the movie inspired Lana to work even harder on her own characterization of Lady de Winter:

 “I had been playing Milady straight, but Vincent was stealing every scene.
 I studied him, and it challenged me, and I began to try things I never knew I could do.
 I found my own little touches—a certain sly look, the flap of a glove, a tilt of the head.
 I began to stylize the role….They were things I’d never been allowed to do before, things that were not in the pages of the script.”